rust-lang/rfcs/text/0000-pi-types.md

 inevitable.
 One could "fix" this by adding timeouts, like the current recursion bounds.

-Another draw back is the lack of implication proves.
+Another drawback is the lack of implication proves.

 # Alternatives
 [alternatives]: #alternatives